ink-detective/ink-detective.github.io/index.md

 As a source of contemporary bigrams, we decided to use [five epigrams of the Greek philosopher Philodemus](https://www.perseus.tufts.edu/hopper/searchresults?target=greek&all_words=philodemus&all_words_expand=on&phrase=&any_words=&exclude_words=&documents=), since the scrolls were suspected to be by him.

-As a source of initialisation for Greek letter shapes, we used [a figure of Greek majuscules from a scientific paper](https://www.researchgate.net/figure/Greek-alphabet-of-24-letters_fig1_374386506).
+As a source of initialization for Greek letter shapes, we used [a figure of Greek majuscules from a scientific paper](https://www.researchgate.net/figure/Greek-alphabet-of-24-letters_fig1_374386506).

 ## Preprocessing